GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 - Developers may have legacy font stacks for their applications that they are bringing to the web.
 To use these stacks, they usually require direct access to font data; something web fonts do not provide.
 - Some fonts may not be licensed for delivery over the web.
 For example, Linotype has a license for some fonts that only includes [desktop use](https://www.linotype.com/25/font-licensing.html).

-The Local Font Access API is an attempt to solve these challenges.
+The Local Font Access API is an attempt at solving these challenges.
 It consists of two parts:

 - A **font enumeration API** which may, optionally, allow users to grant access to the full set of available system fonts in addition to network fonts.
 - From each enumeration result, the ability to request low-level (byte-oriented) **font table access** to the various [TrueType/OpenType tables](https://docs.microsoft.com/en-us/typography/opentype/spec/otff#font-tables).